Skip to content

 Bordeaux

-The Big Clock is one of the important places in Bordeaux from the medieval ages, it was built between the 13th and the 15th centuries and weighs about 7,000 kilos.
+The Big Clock is one of the important places in Bordeaux from the medieval era.
+It was built between the 13th and 15th centuries and weighs about 7,000 kilos.

-The bell rings on special celebrations like Remembrance Day on the 11th of November and the National Holidays on the 14th of July.
+The bell rings on special celebrations like Remembrance Day on 11 November and the National Holidays on 14 July.
 In the old days, the tower was used as a prison and prisoners were locked and sealed up by a thick door.

 10. Saint Catherine Street

-Saint Catherine Street is the longest shopping street in Europe and it starts from the Grand Theatre till Victory Square.
-The street is active at all hours and it is full of shops.
-In February and July, it is the best time to buy from there due to the sales that take place in many shops and also there are stalls that are put up on the street.
+Saint Catherine Street is the longest shopping street in Europe, running from the Grand Theatre to Victory Square.
+The street is active at all hours and is full of shops.
+February and July are the best times to buy from there due to the sales that take place in many shops and the stalls that are put up on the street.

 Also, you can rest in the street in any of its restaurants and cafes and have a cup of coffee or even a lovely meal.
-If you are a clothing brand lover then you will find these shops in the upper part of the street.
+If you are a clothing brand lover, you will find these shops in the upper part of the street.

 11. Victory Square

-Victory Square is a famous square in Bordeaux and in the middle of the square, there is a piece of art that is designed by a Czech sculptor who lived in France, Ivan Theimer.
-It was made with marble blocks from Languedoc and a column 16 meters tall.
+Victory Square is a famous square in Bordeaux.
+In the middle of the square, there is a piece of art designed by a Czech sculptor who lived in France, Ivan Theimer.
+It had marble blocks from Languedoc and a column 16 meters tall.

-There are also two tortoises monuments designed by Ivan Theimer, that the children love playing with.
-Also surrounding the square you will see the triumphal arch and townhouses from the 18th century.
+There are also two tortoise monuments designed by Ivan Theimer, which the children love playing with.
+Also surrounding the square are the triumphal arch and townhouses from the 18th century.

 12. Saint Seurin Basilica

-Saint Seurin Basilica was considered a UNESCO World Heritage Site as it was a stop for pilgrims on their way to Saint James and it was built during the 14th and 15th centuries.
+Saint Seurin Basilica is considered a UNESCO World Heritage Site.
+It was built during the 14th and 15th centuries as a stop for pilgrims on their way to Saint James.
 The choir features a stone abbot’s throne and ornate stalls.

-The choir chapel is decorated with a beautiful Gothic style, it shows 12 alabaster reliefs and a figure of the Virgin Mary dated back to the 14th century.
+The choir chapel is decorated in a beautiful Gothic style.
+It shows 12 alabaster reliefs and a figure of the Virgin Mary dating back to the 14th century.

 13. Chateau de la Brede